SketchUp/modus-for-sketchup-extensions/README.md

 TODO: Add a section about javascript and input validation and stuff?

-TODO: Move to a page in RUBY API docs.
+TODO: Move to a page in RUBY API docs?
+This is hard technical info, not "soft" design info.
+Or maybe let this be a section on the Modus website?

+TODO: Bring up with Modus team if we can get dedicated classes, such as a version of `modal-content` with 100% height and no border.